H3AR7B3A7/SecondBrain/Code/Frameworks/Spring/Spring Security.md

 *The provider will return an Authenticated Principal Object, for the Authentication Filter to store in the Security Context, where it can be retrieved by other filter lower down the filter chain.*

 ## Form & Basic Authentication
-By default Spring implements form authentication.
+By default, Spring implements form authentication.
 It's a simple form creating a POST request to the /login endpoint, with the username and password in the body.

 With basic authentication a concatenation of username:password is transmitted via the header.
 It is base64 encoded to encode non http-compatible characters.
 It doesn't add any extra security, because it is easily decoded.